Blue Peaks Blogs (1)

 • 36 months of project experience

-• 35 hours of project management education/training or CAPM certification
+• 35 hours of project management education/training or a CAPM® certification

 Brief History of PMP® Certification